samirprakash/gophercises/linear-story/README.md

 ### Enhancements
 - Provide an option for the user to add new pages to the story in the game
 - Provide an option for the user to delete a page in the story
-- Check that there is at the least one page left in the story at a given point of time

 Check the solution and analysis [here](./Solution.md/)